Paul Goldschmidt Preview, Player Props: Cardinals vs. Phillies

-After hitting .289 with two doubles, two home runs, four walks and seven RBI in his past 10 games, Paul Goldschmidt and the St. Louis Cardinals take on the Philadelphia Phillies (who will hand the ball to Zack Wheeler) at 7:15 PM ET on Saturday.
+The St. Louis Cardinals, including Paul Goldschmidt (batting .243 in his past 10 games, with two home runs, three walks and six RBI), battle starting pitcher Aaron Nola and the Philadelphia Phillies at Citizens Bank Park, Sunday at 1:35 PM ET.

-He notched a home run while going 1-for-4 in his most recent game against the Phillies.
+In his most recent game he had a hitless performance (0-for-3) against the Phillies.

 Paul Goldschmidt Game Info & Props vs. the Phillies